Small businesses often suffer from low budgets and limited resources when it comes to marketing. This restricts their brand exposure.

 Display free consultation offers using offline media (pamphlets, newspapers, signs) or online (banners on your website, social media, etc.) This strategy isn’t for everyone—it will suit professionals who provide expert service.

-11. Use influencers
+12. Use influencers

-Influencers are people with a substantial online following.
-Their opinions can sway the thinking of their followers and even set the trend.
-So, if an influencer promotes your brand, their followers will most likely notice your brand.
-Marketing your small business can use some influencers backing to promote their brand.
+So, if an influencer promotes your brand, their followers will most likely notice it.
+Marketing your small business can use some influencers' backing to promote your brand.

-You can reach out to them directly and request them to promote your service or product.
+You can contact them directly and request that they promote your service or product.
 You can also give influencers your product for free in exchange for a brand mention or promotion.
-Lastly, you can also work with an influencer marketing agency, introducing you to influencers in your industry or who are a good fit.

-12. Manage online reputation
+13. Manage online reputation

 A few years ago, reputation management was considered necessary for celebrities and large businesses.
 And it appeared that smaller firms had little to care about.
 Today, more than 70% of customers start their buying journey with a Google search, making it critical for companies of all sizes to manage their online reputation.
 Companies cannot afford to come on the SERPs as unreliable and disreputable.

-Small businesses too need to build a positive brand perception by monitoring reputation, addressing any negative customer feedback, and deploying strategies to prevent and solve defaming problems that could potentially damage brand reputation.
+Small businesses, too, need to build a positive brand perception by monitoring reputation, addressing any negative customer feedback, and deploying strategies to prevent and solve defaming problems that could potentially damage brand reputation.

-13. Ask for reviews
+14. Ask for reviews

 Following up on our previous point, one way to manage online reputation is by asking happy customers to rate and review your product online.
-In addition to the content you create, product reviews have a significant impact on the mind of potential customers.
-In fact, 90% of consumers who read online feedback stated that positive reviews affect their buying decision.
-But this isn’t to say that you should manipulate reviews to suit your brand image.
+In addition to the content you create, product reviews have a significant impact on the minds of potential customers.

 Here are the top marketing strategies for small businesses at a glance:

-• Content marketing
+- Content marketing

-• Build a website
+- Build a website

-• Search Engine Optimization
+- Search Engine Optimization

-• PPC advertising
+- PPC advertising

-• Email marketing
+- Email marketing

-• Social media marketing
+- Social media marketing

-• Facebook advertising
+- Facebook advertising

-• Google my business
+- Google my business

-• Coupon deal sites
+- Coupon deal sites

-• Free consultations
+- Free consultations

-• Use influencers
+- Use influencers

-• Manage online reputation
+- Manage online reputation

-• Ask for reviews
+- Ask for reviews

 Limited resources for a small business shouldn’t hinder marketing.
 In fact, turn it to your advantage as you’ll have more opportunities to leverage all your resources creatively.